Break the Cycle of Abuse Transform Your Relationship Today

 The Intimate Partner Abuse Treatment Program provides men and women, who have been abusive in their intimate relationships, an opportunity to change their violent abusive behavior.

-The intervention consists of education, support and therapeutic components that address the maladaptive use of power and control in relationships.
+The intervention consists of education, support, and therapeutic components that address the maladaptive use of power and control in relationships.
 The primary treatment goal is the development of new skills to facilitate non-violent and non-abusive behavioral responses with their intimate partner.

 The Intimate Partner Abuse Treatment Program offers healing remedies for the domestic abuse survivor.
-It provides the victim with the awareness of what maintains the cycle of abuse and effective strategies to interrupt the insidious cycle.
+It provides the victim with the awareness of what perpetuates the cycle of abuse and effective strategies to interrupt the insidious cycle.

 What Clients Say About Our Program